BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **LSP** State change

-- MUST change the payment state to `PAID` when all the payments for the order are confirmed.
+- MUST change the `payment.state` to `PAID` when all the payments for the order are confirmed.
-- MUST set state to `PENDING`.
 - If the order expired and the channel has NOT been opened, OR the channel open failed.
     - MUST refund the client to `refund_onchain_address`.
       - The number of satoshi to refund
-        - MUST be `order_total_sat` MINUS transaction size * onchain_fee_rate.
+        - MUST be `order_total_sat` MINUS transaction size * onchain fee rate.
 The LSP MUST choose a reasonable fee rate.
         - MAY overprovision.
-      - The LSP MUST bump the fees in case the transaction doesn't resolve within 6 hours.
+      - The LSP MUST bump the fee in case the transaction doesn't resolve within 6 hours.
-    - MUST set the payment state to `REFUNDED`.
+    - MUST set the payment `payment.state` to `REFUNDED`.

 **0conf risk management**